astertaylor/SAMUS/README.md

 # SAMUS
 ---
-Simulator of Asteroid Malformation Under Stress, package designed for Taylor et al. 2022.
+Simulator of Asteroid Malformation Under Stress, package designed for Taylor et al 2022.
 Questions on its use should be directed to astertaylor@uchicago.edu.

 This code simulates the deformation of minor bodies, assuming that they are homogenous incompressible fluid masses.
 They are initialized as ellipsoids and the Navier-Stokes equations are interatively solved to investigate the deformation of the body over time.
 This package is highly modular, and allows for user-defined output functions, size, and trajectories.

 SAMUS is structured as a single large class, which allows for variables to be stored and for arbitrary function calls.
 A single high-fidelity simulation run can be quite lengthy, and so this allows for ease of debugging and investigation.
 It utilizes Python3.8 and above, and depends on the `numpy`, `FEniCS`, `DOLFIN`, `UFL`, `SciPy`, `pandas`, `quaternion`, and `mpipy` packages.

-Further description of SAMUS can be found in Taylor et al. 2022 (found on the ArXiv here (LINK)) and in the in-line documentation.
+Further description of SAMUS can be found in Taylor et al 2022 (found on the ArXiv here (LINK)) and in the in-line documentation.

 Examples of SAMUS's use are given in the **examples** folder.